Naturopathic Medicine (N.D.)

 Naturopathic medicine is a patient-centered primary care approach that uses natural means to restore and maintain good health.
 It includes the use of natural therapies, and it involves individualized health care that goes beyond superficial symptoms to the root cause of disease.
 Naturopathic medicine uses natural, non-invasive and non-toxic therapies to treat illness and promote wellness.

-There are currently five accredited naturopathic medical schools in the United States and two in Canada.
+There are currently four accredited naturopathic medical schools in the United States and two in Canada.
 These accredited naturopathic schools are represented by the Association of Accredited Naturopathic Medical Colleges (AANMC).

 Students apply to each naturopathic medical school independently.